alexandrelord/clinic-API/README.md

 ## The App

 Clinic is an online medical appointment booking app.
-A patient can search for different providers of the clinic and look up availabilities within a defined time interval.
+A patient can search for different clinic providers and look up availabilities within a defined time interval.
 The patient can book an appointment with a provider by selecting one of their availabilities.

 ## Technologies